Jaclo Faucets Review & Rating Updated: May 24, 2025

 Powder coatings are not at all "cutting-edge" despite Durst's claim.

-The technique has been around for nearly 80 years, developed during the Second World War as an alternative to slow-drying liquid paint to speed up wartime production of armaments, most of which needed to be painted.
+The technique has been around for nearly 80 years, developed during the Second World War by Daniel Gustin as an alternative to slow-drying liquid paint to speed up wartime production of armaments, most of which needed to be painted.
+He received a patent (2538562) for his "ectrostatic coating method and apparatus" in 1945.

 Over the intervening years, the technology has gotten better but is essentially unchanged since the 1940s.

-The powder used to powder coat really is a powder, similar to baking flour, sold by the pound in over 65,000 different colors which can be blended to produce a nearly unlimited rainbow of hues and tones.
+The powder used to powder coat truly is a powder, similar to baking flour.
+It is sold by the pound in over 65,000 different colors which can be blended to produce a nearly unlimited rainbow of hues and tones.

 It is usually applied with a special low-velocity spray gun that disperses the powder while giving it a positive electrical charge.
 The particles are drawn to the faucet which has been given a negative charge.

 The faucet is then baked in an oven which melts and bonds the powder and changes the structure of the coating into long, cross-linked molecular chains.
-These chains are what give the coating its durability, reducing the risk of scratches, chipping, abrasions, corrosion, and other wear issues.
+These chains give the coating it durability, reducing the risk of scratches, chipping, abrasions, corrosion, and other wear issues.

 They do tend to fade, however, especially in darker tones.
 Many companies overcoat their powder coating with a UV-reducing topcoat to retard fading.